-Daisy's first husband was Josiah "Sie" Hiles Sr. (1885-1917), the son of Jacob and Malinda (Hall) Hiles.
-He was born Jan 20, 1885 and had a twin brother, David.
+Daisy's first husband was Josiah "Sie" Hiles Sr. (Jan.
+20, 1885-1917), the son of Jacob and Malinda (Hall) Hiles.
+He had a twin brother, David Hiles.

 Josiah's early life was filled with not only the hardships of a hardened, industrial region, but also the specter of family violence.
 When he was age eight, in 1893, he resided with his parents and seven siblings in a stone house at Mount Braddock, Fayette County.
 In March of that year, having gotten into a fight with Josiah's older brothers, their father was despondent over the "family troubles," and used a large caliber pistol to take his own life in a bedroom of their dwelling.
 Said the Uniontown Evening Standard, "nearly the entire population of the town turned out this morning to view the principal actor and the scene of the tragedy."

-On June 1, 1905, the 16-year-old Daisy and 20-year-old Josiah were married.
-That year, he was employed as a laborer at the Lafayette Works at Helen, Fayette County, a town which no longer exists.
-Later, he worked as a machinist at the Plumer Coke Works at McClellandtown, Fayette County.
+The year of their marriage, Josiah was employed as a laborer at the Lafayette Works at Helen, Fayette County, a town which no longer exists.
+By 1906, they had moved to Brownfield, Fayette County.
+Circa 1910, they were in Ronco near Masontown, and later he worked as a machinist at the Plumer Coke Works at McClellandtown, Fayette County.

 The first of a series of senseless tragedies struck the Hiles family in the spring of 1917.
 That year, Josiah was working as a laborer at the Plumer Works.
 He apparently was friends with his boss, E.W.
 Eberly, and enjoyed a friendly rivalry of physical strength, often wrestling with each other for fun.

 ... met a tragic death Saturday during a friendly wrestling bout with E.W.
 Eberly, superintendent of the plant.
 Mr. Eberly, Mr. Hiles and several other employes had gone to the mine to repair a motor.
 During the interval while a "trip" was being made, Mr. Hiles and Mr. Eberly engaged in a friendly wrestling bout as they had done dozens of times before.
 Mr. Eberly finally threw Mr. Hiles, both men falling at the same time.
 Mr. Hiles' head, however, struck on the edge of a bench which had been nearby but thought out of danger.
 Death resulted from a broken neck.
 Mr. Hiles is survived by his widow and four children.
 He was one of the most popular men at the plant.